Ensure your CV format is structured to best highlight your unique experience and life situation.

 Here’s a good example of a personal statement that effectively highlights the candidate’s best qualities as a tutor by giving an overview of their professional background:

-A personal statement on a tutor CV that highlights the candidate's relevant skills and experience.
+A personal statement on a tutor CV that highlights the candidate

 A strong personal statement will catch the employe’s attention.